 As per the letter of credit (LoC) rules, a party must present the transport documents to a specific bank within 21 days from the date of shipment.
 Though the maximum time allowed is before the expiry date of LoC, the presentation time is usually 21 days.
 Even if the beneficiary presents the transport documents after the expiry date of LOC, then also the BOL will be called Stale BOL.

-A Bill of Lading is part of the transport documents that covers the transport of goods by sea.
+A Bill of Lading is part of the transport documents covering the transport of goods by sea.
 So, the beneficiary needs to present it to the nominated bank within 21 days of the shipment date.
 If the beneficiary fails to do so, it results in a late presentation discrepancy.
-And, the Bill of Lading becomes the Stale Bill of Lading.
+And the Bill of Lading becomes the Stale Bill of Lading.

 Example of Stale Bill of Lading

 Let us understand the concept of Stale BOL with the help of a simple example.

 Suppose a Chinese exporter enters into a contract with a U.S. importer for the sale of mobile chips.
 And the importer issues a LOC (Letter of Credit) in favor of the exporter towards the payment of those mobile chips.

 The LoC includes the following details: